google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ### Discussion of prior art {: #art }

 Server-side rendering client-side apps is hard.
-How had?
+How hard?
 Just look at how many [npm packages](https://www.npmjs.com/search?q=server%20side%20rendering) people have written which are dedicated to the topic.
 There are countless [patterns](https://en.wikipedia.org/wiki/Isomorphic_JavaScript),